C-Rodg/Forgettable-JS/README.md

 # Forgettable JS

 A library that takes the complexity out of common Javascript features and let's you forget.
-All done using only Vanilla Javascript.

 ## Features

-- Feature 1
+- only vanilla javascript used
 - Feature 2